-If equipped, the controls on the driver door are used to program and recall memory settings for the driver seat and outside mirrors.
+If available, the controls on the driver door are used to program and recall memory settings for the driver seat, outside mirrors, and power steering column (if equipped).

-See Memory Seats ⇔ 56 and Vehicle Personalization (With DIC Buttons) ⇔ 145.
+See Memory Seats ⇔ 52 and Vehicle Personalization ⇔ 141.

 Second Row Seats

 The second row seat can be folded to access the third row.
 Pull the sliding seat lever forward; the seat cushion folds, and the seat slides forward.